Lower Burrell woman ordered to stand trial on charges stemming from fiery Tarentum Bridge crash

 He testified that four minutes later, a woman with blonde hair is seen limping across the bridge to the Marathon parking lot.
 Plusquellic had her blonde hair in a pony tail during Wednesday's hearing.

-Kaminski testified that the only other video was from police dashboard cameras, and would be available for trial.
+Kaminski testified the only other video was from police dashboard cameras and would be available for trial.
 He said the car was owned by Plusquellic's husband, who told police she had been driving it.

 Lutz testified Plusquellic was showing signs of heavy alcohol intoxication including red, bloodshot and glassy eyes; slurred speech; and stumbling.
 She also smelled of alcohol, he testified.

-Brackenridge officer Cynthia Busch said she went to Tarentum's police station to help with searching Plusquellic.
-While trying to make "small talk" with Plusquellic, Busch testified that Plusquellic was crying and said that she loved her car, which she identified as a 2008 Mitsubishi Eclipse.
+Brackenridge Officer Cynthia Busch said she went to Tarentum's police station to help with searching Plusquellic.
+While trying to make "small talk" with Plusquellic, Busch testified Plusquellic was crying and said she loved her car, which she identified as a 2008 Mitsubishi Eclipse.

 He said Plusquellic left the hospital before police could attempt to get a blood sample.